lovanno/ecom-Paqua-vanilla/README.md

 **Purpose:** Learn the process of completing an entire website section by section with the emphasis of weaving together a full story.

-**Requirements** 🚦
+**Requirements** 🚦 &nbsp;
-*•Must be a complete website with: a navbar, a home page, 3 content sections, founder's page and a footer •Must be responsive
+*• Must be a complete website with: a navbar, a home page, 3 content sections, founder's page and a footer
+• Must be responsive
 *

 **What's the most technically challenging part of this project and why?**